We hope to make your journey starting a business a little easier by letting you know the grants that are available and how to apply for them.

 This is a comprehensive list of the grants that are available to New Zealand startups and businesses.
 The majority of these are government grants and funding unless otherwise stated.
 It does not include grants that are only available to not-for-profits.

-Start Up Business Grants + Small Business Grants
+Start Up And Small Business Grants NZ

 Work and Income New Zealand